geodeepak/Seismolive/Developer-Installation.md

 This is a companion document to the [contributor guidelines](https://github.com/obspy/obspy/blob/master/CONTRIBUTING.md).

-A developer installation of ObsPy will recognize any chances you make to the code base.
+A developer installation of ObsPy will recognize any changes you make to the code base.
 For this you need to install all dependencies of ObsPy.
 A very easy way to do this is to first install ObsPy with Anaconda and then just remove ObsPy again - this will leave all dependencies installed (see [[here|Installation via Anaconda]] for more details regarding an installation with `conda`).
 Example (feel free to use a different environment name):

 ```bash
 $ conda create -n obspy_dev python=3.6  # Use a new Python version for development!